wp-plugins/sponsors-slideshow-widget/readme.txt

 3. Go to the widget page and add it to your sidebar.

 == ChangeLog ==

+V1.6 - May 26, 2009

+* BUGFIX: exclusion of link categories from link widget
+* BUGFIX: deletion of options if widget is deleted

+V1.5 - May 12, 2009

+* CHANGED: switched to jQuery Cycle Plugin.
+Hopefully fixes IE bug
+* CHANGED: input title manually so no title is possible
+* BUGFIX: display function to enable static display

 V.1.4 - April 8, 2009